ahackel/ahackel.github.io/_posts/2017-10-03-stripes-shader-1.md

 ---
 title: "Stripes Shader - Part 1"
-tags: shader unity
+tags: tech-art shader unity
-category: shader
+category: tech-art
-thumbnail: /assets/2017-10-03-stripes-shader/final.png
+thumbnail: /assets/2017-10-03-stripes-shader-1/final.png
 comments: true
 ---
 This is the first post of my Unity shaders series.
 The series is aimed at people who have a little bit experience with writing shaders in Unity but I will try to explain everything so beginners can follow, too.
 Also I want to show you all the little tricks I learned and I will keep everything clean and simple.